puzzlef/pagerank-nvgraph-dynamic/README.md

 Both techniques were attempted on different temporal graphs, updating each graph with multiple batch sizes.
 Batch sizes are always an order of 10.
 New edges are incrementally added to the graph batch-by-batch until the entire graph is complete.
-For some reason, there is only a small speedup of dynamic pagerank compared to static when batch size is **1000**.
-Could this be because of some optimization in nvGraph which makes it fast if initials ranks is not provided, but becomes slow when they are provided?
+The speedup of dynamic pagerank tends to **~2x** of static pagerank when batch size is **1000** for large graphs only.
+I was able to get [cool charts] for these logs using [sheets], showing the comparision.

-All outputs (including shortened versions) are saved in [out/](out/) and outputs for `email-Eu-core-temporal` and `wiki-talk-temporal` are listed here.
+All outputs (including shortened versions) are saved in [out/](out/) and outputs for `email-Eu-core-temporal` and `sx-stackoverflow` are listed here.
-The input data used for this experiment is available at ["graphs"] (for small ones), and the [SuiteSparse Matrix Collection].
+The input data used for this experiment is available at the [Stanford Large Network Dataset Collection].

 <br>